SacuL/SearchBox-App/README.md

 ## Technical Approach

 For the PoC, the implementation will be done using `Next.js` with `React`, combined with `trpc`, which provides a live TypeScript type check on Front and Backend.
 Files and their metadata will be stored in memory.
 To build the vector search we will use [langchain](https://docs.langchain.com/oss/javascript/langchain/knowledge-base).
-Search will be handled by `FAISS` with Google Generative AI embeddings for semantic search.
-Parsing of Docx files will be done by `mammoth.js` and text-based pdf content extraction by `pdf-parse`.
+Search will be handled by [FAISS](https://arxiv.org/abs/2401.08281) with Google Generative AI [embeddings](https://js.langchain.com/docs/integrations/text_embedding/google_generativeai/) for semantic search.
+Parsing of Docx files will be done by [mammoth.js](https://github.com/mwilliamson/mammoth.js) and text-based pdf content extraction by [pdf-parse](https://gitlab.com/autokent/pdf-parse).

 ## Project tasks breakdown